-Overall I had blast sea kayaking in Dubrovnik!
+Overall I had blast sea kayaking Croatia.

 The tour was affordable and being out on the water offered a unique way to experience Dubrovnik and the surrounding islands.
 According to the Croatian National Tourist Board, there are 1,244 Croatian islands!

 But there was one downside to sea kayaking in Dubrovnik.

 Since there were a lot of kayakers at the Betina Cave Beach, it was very crowded but that’s to be expected especially when you’re visiting Dubrovnik during the summer months.